 - Application form including biographical information, academic background, language study, travel experience, proposed study abroad programs, budget for programs, survey data, and other funding

-- Two essays - in Essay 1 the candidate explains why her proposed area of study, its culture, and language are important to national security; in Essay II, she describes the chosen program in detail, specifying in particular how the language study fits into her overall goals (6,000 characters each; single spaced, one line of space between paragraphs)
+- Two essays – in Essay 1 the candidate explains why her proposed area of study, its culture, and language are important to national security; in Essay II, she describes the chosen program in detail, specifying in particular how the language study fits into her overall goals (6,000 characters each, not including spaces; single spaced, one line of space between paragraphs).
+Please see Boren website for more detailed prompts.

-- Official transcripts from all undergraduate study including summer and study abroad sent to the Fellowships Advisor
+- Official transcripts from all undergraduate study including summer and study abroad sent to Christine

-- One page study abroad program description from program website –hard copy to the Fellowships Advisor
+- One page study abroad program description from program website –hard copy to Christine

 - Language proficiency self-assessment & instructor evaluation (evaluation optional but strongly advised)

-- for direct enrollment study abroad programs, a letter of support from the program and the MHC Dean of International Study
+- for direct enrollment study abroad programs, a letter of support from the program and the MHC Dean of Int’l Study

 Please note that for all deadlines, submission time is 12:00 noon